How we test products

 And that's precisely why we're here.

-So let's look at some of the aspects you need to consider when searching for the best mattress for couples.
+But let's look at some of the aspects you need to consider when searching for the best mattress for couples.

 Restless nights: Opt for good motion isolation